Diversity, Equity, Community Engagement Fellowship

 - Broaden your disciplinary language to encompass an integrated model of diversity, equity, and community engagement.

-NOTE: Fellows will have an opportunity to provide feedback on curriculum structure.
-Below are the meeting session topics (1 hour each); 1–2 readings will also be recommended with each session, in addition to some action/reflection assignments.
-90% of the meetings will be remote.
-Depending on the reopening phase of King County, we hope to hold one of our meetings in person at the Burke Museum.
+Fellows will have an opportunity to provide feedback on curriculum structure.
+Below are) the topics we plan to cover; 1–2 readings will be recommended with each 1–2-hour session, in addition to some action/reflection assignments.
+We hope to hold several meetings at community partner sites.

 Linked proposals—i.e., two or more faculty/staff members who propose to work on one course are highly encouraged.

-We plan to accept three new applicants.
-Applicants will be notified by Monday, Oct 12.
-The first fellowship session will occur at the end of October 2020.
+Applicants will be notified by Friday, October 29.
+The first fellowship session will occur in November 2021.

 Fellows will receive $1000 in spending authority to support the work they have proposed.
 Funds can be applied for community partner/collaborator stipends, graduate student intern stipends, course/project expenses (e.g. curricular materials, site rental, transportation costs; course exhibits), research costs (e.g. transcription, software), participation in trainings aimed at developing and incorporating new pedagogies and methods into coursework, conference attendance for learning and/or dissemination of knowledge.